martinjc/Foursquare-Alternative-Venue-Search-Tool/README.md

 USAGE: tbc

-Version: 0.05 - Some things work
+Version: 0.1 - Can search for a venue, then search for alternative venues